Start Writing Your Book In 7 Mornings With 7 Cups of Tea

 So what can you do to start and blast through that first-page roadblock that crushes so many dreams?

-Well, if you’re an artist I know how you shouldn’t start.
+Well, if you’re a creative I know how you shouldn’t start.

-If you’re a visual thinker like me, you’d rather get audited than come up with a logical 50 point outline that you stick to no matter what.
+If you’re a visual thinker like me, you’d rather get audited by the I.R.S. than come up with a meticulous 99-point outline that you stick to no matter what.

 Doesn’t sound real appealing, huh?

-When we creatives try to cram, mash, and mangle our circular selves into linear molds most of us bale before you can say “Excel Spreadsheet.”
+When we creatives try to cram, mash, and mangle our circular selves into linear molds most of us bale before we can say “Excel Spreadsheet.”

 Is there a better way to go for imaginative types?
 I think so.